What it does Engineering Architecture Tech stack Try Relay → ← Back to Lab

 Multi-tenant SaaS

-Three .NET services with strict boundaries: a Blazor Server BFF for the dashboard, a JWT-auth REST API for tenant operations, and an internal voice service that owns the Twilio SDK.
+Three .NET services with strict boundaries plus a static RelayConnect marketing service: a Blazor Server BFF for the dashboard, a JWT-auth REST API for tenant operations, and an internal voice service that owns the Twilio and Brevo integrations.
 Tenants authenticate via Google OAuth, Firebase email/password, or WebAuthn passkeys; cross-service calls use Google-signed OIDC instead of shared secrets.
-Stripe subscriptions managed by Pulumi (catalog) plus webhook-driven self-heal; per-line config overrides cascade from global tenant settings; phone-number lifecycle (provision, hold, resume, release) is fully reversible from the dashboard.
+Stripe subscriptions are managed by Pulumi (catalog) plus webhook-driven self-heal; per-line config overrides cascade from global tenant settings; phone-number lifecycle (provision, hold, resume, release) is fully reversible from the dashboard.

 Blazor Server ASP.NET Core JWT + OIDC WebAuthn Stripe Firestore